ocean-eddy-cpt/gcm-filters/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-GCM Filters: Diffusion-based Spatial Filtering of Gridded Data
+GCM-Filters: Diffusion-based Spatial Filtering of Gridded Data
 ===============================================================

 .. image:: https://github.com/ocean-eddy-cpt/gcm-filters/workflows/Tests/badge.svg